effariwhy/moonrider/README.md

 ## Development

-Have Node (< v12, recommended v11) and npm installed.
+Have Node.js 22+ and npm installed.

 ```
 npm install